 Using innovative, online learning materials, the programme is suited to those with busy work commitments in these fields.

-For those working in the pharmaceutical, medical devices or diagnostics industries worldwide, you will gain a comprehensive understanding of the processes and contexts of markets, pricing and customers needed for new product development in multiple jurisdictions.
+The course is suited to those working in the pharmaceutical, medical devices or diagnostics industries worldwide, or within health technology policy formulation, management and evidence-based commissioning and purchasing.
+You will gain a comprehensive understanding of the processes and contexts of markets, pricing and customers needed for new product development in multiple jurisdictions.

 All modules account for 15 credits unless stated otherwise.
-You require 60 credits (4 x 15 credit modules chosen from any listed below) for the PG Cert, 120 Credits (8 x 15 credit modules including all 6 core modules below) for the PG Dip or 180 credits ( 8 or 10 15-credit modules including all 6 core modules listed below, plus a 30 or 60 credit project module) for the MSc.
+You require 60 credits (4 x 15 credit modules chosen from any listed below) for the PG Cert, 120 Credits (8 x 15 credit modules including all 6 core modules below) for the PG Dip or 180 credits ( 8 x 15-credit modules including all 6 core modules listed below, plus the 60 credit project module) for the MSc.
+You can also choose to study 1 or more individual modules as a Continuing Professional Development (CPD) student.

 Please note that availability of optional modules is dependent on sufficient student numbers.
 Therefore, some optional modules (marked below with *) may not be available in some academic years.